Chester-Southwood/RREF-Practice-Tool/README.md

 - [ ] Allowing user to specify alternative file.

 - [ ] Handle scenario where input file contains incorrect content layout, and be able to allow user to edit file and attempt again, or specify alternative file, without closing application.

+- [ ] Allow user to export matrix operations to text file before exiting out of application.
+(Currently users can do this easily by manually copying the TextArea and pasting into a text file)